SteliosGee/coding-achievements/CONTRIBUTING.md

 ## 🌟 Ways to Contribute

 ### 🐛 Bug Reports
 Found a bug?
-Help us fix it!
+Help me fix it!
 - Check if the issue already exists in the [Issues](../../issues)
 - If not, create a new issue with:
   - Clear description of the problem